ericdorsey/regexstudyproblems/README.md

 been really inconsistent with the formatting!
 Your boss said they sometimes added a `*` to some entries, but they don't remember why, so it's safe to just get rid of that.
 Also, your boss wasn't very consistent with format, sometimes using `mo.`, or a `/` instead of a space between the dollar amount and month.
-And sometimes the exact amount including cents isn't there, just the dollar amount. they want each dollar & cents amount printed out, followed by a comma, folowed by "monthly", followed by a comma, then "for {purpose}".
+And sometimes the exact amount including cents isn't there, just the dollar amount.
+They want each dollar & cents amount printed out, followed by a comma, folowed by "monthly", followed by a comma, then "for {purpose}".

 Can you help clean this up?